 How to Use Remote Control in Neat Pulse

 Neat Pulse makes it easy to manage your Neat devices from anywhere.
-With remote control, you can access and control your devices just like you were right there in the room.
+With remote control, you can access and control your devices as if you were right there in the room.

-To use the remote control feature, you’ll need an active Neat Pulse account.
-And the device you are trying to control must be enrolled in your Neat Pulse tenant, marked as online, and have remote control allowed on the device.
+To use the remote control feature, you will need an active Neat Pulse account.
+The device you want to control must be enrolled in your Neat Pulse account, marked as online, and have remote control allowed on the device.

-Neat Pulse owners can use the remote control feature on any device to their organization.
+Neat Pulse owners can use the remote control feature on any device in their account.
 Admins can use it on devices within their assigned region.

-To use remote control, just click a device’s icon in the Devices tab — the option will appear there.
+To use remote control, click a device’s icon on the Devices page — the option is displayed on the resulting device pop-up (Figure 1).

 Once you start a remote control session, the device will show a message giving the user 15 seconds to accept or decline the request for remote control.